If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Wondering how to write a stand-out retail CV?

-In fact, UK retail vacancies plummeted by almost 80% in the first month of the pandemic, and while recovery is making steady progress, there’s still an abundance of candidates vying for the same position.
+With COVID-19 resulting in the closure of thousands of stores, UK retail vacancies plummeted by almost 80% in the first month of the pandemic, and while recovery is making steady progress, there’s still an abundance of candidates vying for the same position.

 Qualifications can help, but it’s possible to work your way up in this industry.